google/wuffs/doc/spec/nie-spec.md

 images.
 The 16 byte header:

 - 4 bytes of 'magic': \[0x6E, 0xC3, 0xAF, 0x45\], the UTF-8 encoding of "nïE".
-- 4 bytes of version-and-configuration: \[0xFF, 0x62 or 0x72, 0x6E or 0x70,
+- 4 bytes of version-and-configuration: \[0xFF, 0x62, 0x6E or 0x70, 0x34 or
-  0x34 or 0x38\].
+  0x38\].
   - The first byte denotes the overall NIE/NII/NIA format version.
 0xFF (which is not valid UTF-8) denotes version 1.
 There are no other valid versions at this time.
-  - The second byte, either an ASCII 'b' or an ASCII 'r', denotes whether the pixel's data is in BGRA or RGBA order (in memory order, independent of CPU endianness).
+  - The second byte must be an ASCII 'b'.
+This denotes that the payload is in BGRA order (in terms of the wire format, independent of CPU endianness).
   - The third byte, either an ASCII 'n' or an ASCII 'p', denotes whether the payload contains non-premultiplied or premultiplied alpha.
   - The fourth byte, either an ASCII '4' or an ASCII '8', denotes whether there